TeteStorm/SLAPExample/README.md

 # SLAPExample
-This repository show single level of abstration principle examples
+This repository show single level of abstraction principle examples